 The Monument of Lysicrates is the best preserved choragic monument in Athens.
 Such monuments were built in Ancient Greece as a base on which trophies were placed.
 This particular monument was built in the fourth century BC by Lysicrates, a wealthy citizen.

 In ancient times, yearly competitions were organized in the Theater of Dionysus, during which theater plays were pitted against each other.
 The theater performances were sponsored by the so-called choregoi, wealthy patrons of the arts.
 The chorego who sponsored the winning performance received a prize, usually a trophy in the form of a bronze tripod.

 In 334 BC a certain Lysicrates, son of Lysitheides, received such a prize.
 As was customary at the time, he built a monument upon which the trophy was placed.

-The Monument of Lysicrates measures over nine meters high (30 ft).
+The Monument of Lysicrates rises to a height of over nine meters (30 feet).
 On top of a large pedestal stands a tholos, a circular structure with Corinthian columns covered with a marble roof.
 It is crowned with a capital in the shape of acanthus leaves.
 The bronze trophy was placed on top of this capital.

 A frieze just below the roof depicts scenes from the play that won the competition.
 It shows Dionysus, the patron god of the stage, who defeats Tyrrhenian pirates by turning them into dolphins.